sjsyrek/maryamyriameliamurphies.js/README.md

 2. `git clone` this repo and `import` it into your projects.
 3. Install with npm locally `npm install maryamyriameliamurphies` or globally `npm -g maryamyriameliamurphies`.

-If you install with npm or at least have it on your system, ES2015 to ES5 transpiling, linting, and testing are automated through the following commands:
+If you clone this repo and have npm, ES2015 to ES5 transpiling, linting, and testing are automated through the following commands:

 - `npm run compile` - run babel on `/source/index.js` and output to `/distribution/index.js`
 - `npm run lint` - run eslint on `/source/index.js` and `/distribution/index.js`